The Way We Listen to Product Inputs and Feature Requests from Partners

 In their review of the Enonic platform, professional networking firm Boye & Company tells of partners reporting “that Enonic is easy to work with and listens to feedback.
 That key individuals, such as their CTO, reply to discussion forum is a key strength, whereas the bigger platform vendors and also direct competitors are more distanced and harder to get engaged.”

 Here we will walk through the different input methods available for partners, and how we handle them.

 There are many ways for partners to provide Enonic with valuable inputs:

 Note that the support channel is meant for urgent matters, or when you need a structured and SLA based follow-up.

 When it comes to bids, the inputs can be made by partners when we are working together to answer requirement specifications from a potential customer.

-In these regular meetings, we answer incoming feature requests and prioritise elements in the roadmap.
-Changes, implementations, and updates are then realised in upcoming development sprints, according to their priority rank.
+In these regular meetings, we answer incoming feature requests and prioritize elements in the roadmap.
+Changes, implementations, and updates are then realized in upcoming development sprints, according to their priority rank.

 When all is said and done, it’s important to remember that there are many requests in many areas at any given time.
-We therefore must make a constant evaluation for priority, where primacy is given to issues that are important for existing customers or important in order to win new customers.
+We must therefore constantly prioritize, where primacy is given to issues that are important for existing customers or important in order to win new customers.